10 Commandments

 This one is interesting… God tells us to love Him, love our neighbor, and love the stranger, but He doesn’t command us to love our parents!
 Surprising, right?
 God tells us to honor our parents.
 He never commands us to honor anyone else!

 Why is honoring parents such a big deal to God?
-The commandments God gave us aren’t just rules for us to follow, but they were rules designed to make the nation of Israel successful and prosper.
-A nation who does not honor its parents, is a nation that quickly descends into chaos.
-Parents today don’t seek honor from their children, they seek approval.
+The commandments God gave us aren’t just rules for us to follow, but they were rules designed to make the nation of Israel successful and prosperous.
+A nation who does not honor its parents is a nation that quickly descends into chaos.
+Parents today don’t seek honor from their children; they seek approval.
 They will do anything to make their children happy and get their children to like them.
 And as a result, we have children who have no respect for their elders, that are turning into adults who have no respect for authority, including God.

 6. You shall not murder.

 This commandment is often misinterpreted to justify a belief against killing animals or capital punishment.
 It is also misused by people who oppose God and the Bible to show that God contradicts Himself, because He says to not kill and then commands the Israelites to kill their enemy.
-God never tells us not to kill, He says not to murder.
+God never tells us not to kill; He says not to murder.
 What’s the difference?
 Murder is an immoral killing.
 Killing a bug or an animal is not murder.
 Killing a murderer is not murder.

-It’s interesting because three commands earlier, we are instructed to not use God’s name in vain, and with this commandment people use God’s words in vain in order to justify something they want you to believe.
+It’s interesting because three commands earlier, we are instructed to not use God’s name in vain, and with this commandment, people use God’s words in vain in order to justify something they want you to believe.

 7. You shall not commit adultery.